 While there are perennial foxgloves the vast majority you see in UK gardens are biennial.
 This means that they live for two years and will only flower in the second year.

 Once they are done flowering in the second year they will die off and not grow back again.
+So you can cut back second-year foxgloves as soon as they have finished flowering and you have already deadheaded them once.

 Removing The Plants